Four-Lights-NL/mapper/README.md

 Two functions for manipulating keys are provided out of the box:

-- `mapper.Flatten`: flattens the keys of the object or array.
+- `[mapper.Flatten](https://github.com/Four-Lights-NL/mapper/blob/main/src/lib/functions.ts#L2)`: flattens the keys of the object or array.
 This is useful when you want to flatten nested objects or arrays.
 Uses an underscore as a separator.
-- `mapper.Objectivy`: converts the iterable to an object.
+- `[mapper.Objectify](https://github.com/Four-Lights-NL/mapper/blob/main/src/lib/functions.ts#L7)`: converts the iterable to an object.

 ## Examples